gaverver/netflixproject24-25/README.md

 - **Get /api/movies**
   - **Description:** The operation returns movies by category(only promoted ones).
 Promoted categories include 20 random unseen movies for the user.
 A special category lists the last 20 movies the user watched in random order.
   - **Required:** pass the user id as http header in like this: "userId: <user_id>".
+  - **Note:** this command requires you to be logged in(in the next exercise we will need to enforce that)
   - **Example Usage:**
     for linux and windows:
     ```bash